Jelly-RDF/cli/README.md

 $ ./jelly-cli rdf from-jelly --help
 $ ./jelly-cli rdf inspect --help
 ```

+For more information, go to the official [jelly-cli documentation](https://jelly-rdf.github.io/dev/use-cases/jelly-cli).

 Alternatively, you can use the JAR build, which runs on any platform, as long as you have Java (min. version 17).
 Go to the **[releases page](https://github.com/Jelly-RDF/cli/releases)** and download the `jelly-cli.jar` file.
 Then, run it like so: